-Under the three strikes law, anyone who has already been convicted of two serious or violent felonies can face life imprisonment if they are charged with committing a third felony that is also of a violent or serious nature.
+Under the three strikes laws in California, anyone who has already been convicted of two serious or violent felonies can face life imprisonment if they are charged with committing a third felony that is also of a violent or serious nature.
 This leaves people with a lot of questions about what is considered a strike and about exceptions where the crime doesn’t need to be violent or serious.

 While strikes can arise from juvenile crimes, this will only happen if you were 16 or older at the time the crime took place.
 Attempted crimes such as attempted robbery still can count as strikes as well.